+37 The Office of Government Ethics has issued guidance describing the type of information that a waiver should contain.
+U.S. Office of Government Ethics, Memorandum from Robert I. Cusick, Director, to Designated Agency Ethics Officials Regarding Waivers under 18 U.S.C. § 208 (Feb.
+23, 2007).

-early as possible in advance of the meeting to which they relate and other materials that document the events of past meetings (e.g., minutes or transcripts) as quickly after the meeting as possible.
+9. Agencies should post on a committee website documents "which were made available to or prepared for or by each advisory committee" (i.e., documents that must be made publicly available on request under section 10(b) of FACA) and that reflect the substantive work of the committee.
+Agencies should attempt to post documents relevant to upcoming meetings (e.g., draft reports, recommendations, or meeting agendas) as early as possible in advance of the meeting to which they relate and other materials that document the events of past meetings (e.g., minutes or transcripts) as quickly after the meeting as possible.

-- 9. Agencies should provide live webcasts of open committee meetings and/or post recordings following such meetings unless the costs are prohibitive.
-When selecting a webcasting technology, agencies should assess the likely level of public interest in their committees' work, the cost of different technologies (as well as the cost savings such technologies can create), and their available resources.36 - 10.
-In order to reduce unnecessary delay in forming advisory committees, agencies should identify and prioritize achieving balance on those factors directly relevant to the subject matter and purpose of the committee's work.
-The committee charter should include a description of the agency's mission and the most relevant balance factors.
-Agencies should consider exercising their discretion not to pursue balance for other, less directly relevant factors, when doing so would consume considerable additional time without substantially furthering the mission of the committee. - 11.
-Agencies should adopt the following "best practices" related to selecting members to serve on advisory committees: - (a) Upon creating a new advisory committee, agencies should announce the committee's mission in the Federal Register and/or on the agencies' website and invite public nominations for potential committee members.
-Agencies may solicit nominations from the general public, from expert communities with experience in the subject matter of the committee's assignment, and/or from groups especially likely to be affected by the committee's work. - (b) Prior to finalizing the membership of an advisory committee, agencies should announce in a Federal Register notice and/or on the agency's website a list of persons from whom potential committee members may be selected and provide an opportunity for public input related to the proposed members' professional credentials and potential conflicts of interest or sources of bias.
-Such public comments should be kept confidential to the extent permissible by law, though the agency should notify potential committee members of the possibility of disclosure under the Freedom of Information
+10. Agencies should provide live webcasts of open committee meetings and/or post recordings following such meetings unless the costs are prohibitive.
+When selecting a webcasting technology, agencies should assess the likely level of public interest in their committees' work, the cost of different technologies (as well as the cost savings such technologies can create), and their available resources.38

+11. Agencies should adopt the following "best practices" related to selecting members to serve on advisory committees:

+(a) Upon creating a new advisory committee, agencies should announce the committee's mission in the Federal Register and/or on the agencies' website and invite public nominations for potential committee members.
+Agencies may solicit nominations from the general public, from expert communities with experience in the subject matter of the committee's assignment, and/or from groups especially likely to be affected by the committee's work.

-36 GSA has negotiated government-specific terms of service for a number of technology products and maintains these terms for agency use on the web at "apps.gov"; the site includes several free webcasting programs that agencies should consider using for providing webcasts of committee meetings.
+38 GSA has negotiated government-specific terms of service for a number of technology products and maintains these terms for agency use on the web at "apps.gov"; the site includes several free webcasting programs that agencies should consider using for providing webcasts of committee meetings.